Samuel1Y/LetsGoOutApp/README.md

 - [X] 2.
 As a user I want to be able to login so I have access to my account
 - [X] 3.
 As a user I want to be able to create new event, so I can meet new people
 - [ ] 4.
 As a user I want to be able to set place and interest for new event, so people interested in  the same thing can come
+- [X] set place
-- [ ] 5.
+- [ ] set interest
+- [X] 5.
 As a user I want to be able to join an event, so everyone can see where am I going
 - [X] 6.
 As a user I want to see events around me, so I can easily choose and join them
 Requirements:
 MEDIUM
-- [ ] 7.
+- [X] 7.
 As a user I want to be able to set my own interests, so I can find people interested in the same things
 - [ ] 8.
 As a user I want to be able to set event to public or private, so only people I the event attend can do so
-- [ ] 9.
+- [X] 9.
 As a user I want to be able to cancel event, so I can manage my time, if my plans change
 - [ ] 10.
 As a user I want to be able to cancel my attendance to a event, so organizer of the event knows I won’t come anymore
 - [ ] 11.
 As a user I want to be able to get matched with different people with the same interest and get into same group, so I we can socialize together
 - [ ] 12.
 As a user I want to be able to see others profile, so I can find a more suitable friend group for me